 The neurosurgeon performed the surgery in two stages over a two-day span.
 The first procedure was to implant the electrodes in David’s brain.
 The second was to hook up the electrodes to a small generator, which was implanted under the skin below the collarbone.

 After a few days of recovery, David, with his family at his side, was ready to have the stimulator turned on.

 “This was the day I’d been waiting for,” says David.
 “I was ready to get these tremors out of my body, for good.”

 David’s medical team stood around him.
-“I’m ready,” he says.
+“I’m ready,” he said.
 Then with the push of a button, the tremors stopped, instantly.
-“Wow, wow…wow, I can’t believe this,” David repeats as his team fine-tunes the stimulator on the left side of his body, followed by the right.
+“Wow, wow…wow, I can’t believe this,” David repeated as his team fine-tuned the stimulator on the left side of his body, followed by the right.

 For the first time in nearly 13 years, David sat motionless.
 There were no more tremors, no more violent shaking that left his shirts soaked with sweat.